InFact-coop/Unlock/README.md

 ### How it works

 1. User comes to the hub
-2. User clicks on the chat icon in the lower left hand corner
+2. User clicks on the chat icon in the lower right hand corner
 3. User is greeted by "Lucy" who shares her story and allows user to select what they would like information on
-4. User is taken to chat and greeted
+4. User is taken to chat screen and greeted
 5. User follows a series of questions to determine their eligibility for travel to the U.S
 6. Whenever user flow ends they are provided with links to further information